HazyResearch/based/README.md

 - Our training code and sliding window implementation are based on Tri Dao's [FlashAttention](https://github.com/Dao-AILab/flash-attention).
 - We use EleutherAI's [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for evaluation.
 - We use the causal dot product kernel from Fast Transformers in preliminary training [Fast Transformers](https://github.com/idiap/fast-transformers).
+- We use the conv1d kernel from [Mamba](https://github.com/state-spaces/mamba/tree/main).

 Models in this project were trained using compute provided by: